 Alison Davidian, the Country Representative a.i. for UN Women said: “Women and girls are differentially affected by crisis.
 When their rights to move and work are restricted as they are in Afghanistan, they are disproportionately impacted, especially in accessing food, healthcare and safe shelter.
 As we move forward in addressing the needs of the earthquake-affected population, women humanitarian workers and women led civil society must be at the center of the crisis response.
 This is the only way to ensure the needs and rights of at-risk and crisis-affected women and girls are effectively identified and addressed.”

 As with all countries, COVID-19 has added a layer of complexity to disasters and disaster recovery.

-- 182,228 cases and 7,720 deaths.
-These numbers are estimated to be severe undercounts due to a lack of testing, tracing and tracking, especially since the withdrawal of U.S. troops.
-In the past seven days, there was a 25% decrease in new cases (498) and a 0% change in death rate (4).
-Afghanistan is listed 115th for number of cases in the world and the 73rd for number of deaths.
-These numbers may be an underrepresentation due to communication issues and health care access, especially in the earthquake-affected region.
+- 183,908 cases and 7,736 deaths.
+These numbers were estimated to be severe undercounts due to a lack of testing, tracing and tracking, especially since the withdrawal of U.S. troops.
+These numbers may also be an underrepresentation due to communication issues and health care access, especially in the earthquake-affected region.

 Rebuilding and reconstruction of homes